UK Investment Statistics 2026

 What Does 50 Years of Market Data Tell Us?

-Analysing data from 1975 to 2025 reveals crucial insights for UK savers and investors about the long-term cost of holding cash.
+Analysing data from 1975 to 2025 reveals crucial insights for UK savers and investors about the long-term impact of inflation and the power of investment returns.

 | Decade | Average Annual Inflation |